 For the most part, to operate in a digital environment today, you are signing away your privacy by using any of these services.
 At this point, consumers seem to be choosing convenience and services over privacy, but that is mostly out of the intangible nature of the issue.

-There is no immediate or direct consequence to giving up your privacy.
-The mass of data being collected about each individual which is typically in the tens of thousands of data points.
+There is no immediate or direct consequence of giving up your privacy.
+The mass of data being collected about each individual is typically in the tens of thousands of data points.
 These points can and will be used to pre-determine your actions and beliefs.